buu342/buu342.me/blog/projects/markdown/RCASwitchBox.md

 I recommend testing which is which using the continuity tester of your multimeter first, because you might get some surprises (more on this later).

 You might be curious, "what if I had a ton of inputs?
 Say, I want to make an N64 cartridge swapper.
 Would I need to get a 48PDT?".
 Yeah, you would, but you would probably have a really hard time finding such a thing.
-Something like that usually ends up getting done in a microcircuit instead, you would hook up an SPST to the voltage of a bunch of SPDT or DPDT relays.
+Something like that usually ends up getting done in a microcircuit instead, you would hook up a physical SPST to the voltage of a bunch of SPDT or DPDT relays.
 Relays are microswitches, and come in the same variety as normal switches (SPST, DPST, etc...).
 The downside of this being a microcircuit is that, by virtue of it having parts that require a stable 5v input, you would need to externally power the conversion box.

 ### Buying All the Parts